Assimilation to a new community is often the most confounding part of a move.

 I always get a library card first thing.

-(The apartment manager in Orlando was so shocked I asked the location of the closest library, “No one has ever asked me that before,” that she gave us a discount on our security deposit!)
+(The apartment manager in Orlando was so shocked that I asked the location of the closest library.
+“No one has ever asked me that before,” that she gave us a discount on our security deposit!)

-My current library has both reading groups and a quilting group, not to mention a local park pass you can check out for three weeks!
+My current library has both reading groups and a quilting group.
+You can also check out a local park pass for three weeks!

 Ask locals for recommendations